will4skill/algo-review/README.md

 10. graph cycle check: Adj: [#96](https://github.com/will4skill/algo-review/blob/main/README.md#96-course-schedule-%EF%B8%8F-%EF%B8%8F) [#104](https://github.com/will4skill/algo-review/blob/main/README.md#104-graph-valid-tree-%EF%B8%8F-%EF%B8%8F)
 11. Dijkstra/Bellman ford [#108](https://github.com/will4skill/algo-review/blob/main/README.md#108-cheapest-flights-within-k-stops-%EF%B8%8F-%EF%B8%8F-%EF%B8%8F)

+Both used for finding shortest paths in weighted graphs

+Dijkstra: Cannot handle negative weights.
+Typically more effcient than Bellman for +weight graphs (because it doesn't need to explore paths that are longer than the currently known shortest path).
+Cannot handle negative cycles (will not terminate).

+Bellman-Ford: Can handle negative weights.
+Can identify negative cycles.

 ```python3
 # ChatGPT Dijkstra
 # Time: O((V + E) * log(V)), where V is the number of vertices and E is the number of edges in the graph.
 The log(V) factor comes from the priority queue operations.